 Siamese cats can be a little complicated, but our descriptions below

 No two cats are identical, and it can sometimes be difficult to look at an individual cat and say with certainty that it's one type or another.
 There are many variations in body shape, and they all fall somewhere along a wide spectrum of shapes and sizes.

 that follow are a quick reference guide to the three most usually

 Over the years the trend away from this body type towards a leaner, more angular cat unfortunately led to some serious health problems (probably through in-breeding) and this in turn led to a move by some breeders to try and re-create the look and health of these original cats.

-Falling somewhere between the Applehead and the Modern Siamese, the Classic is also referred to as Old-Style ... 'old-style' meaning the look of cats that were popular in the '50s, '60s, and '70s.
+Falling somewhere between the applehead and today's modern Siamese, there's a further body type referred to variously as moderate, classic, Thai, or old-style - referring to the look of cats that were popular in the '50s, '60s, and '70s.

-The Old-Style Siamese Club in the UK, and the Prestwick-Beresford Old-Style Siamese Breed Preservation Society (PREOSSIA) in the United States, work to promote and encourage the breeding of these beautiful and healthy cats.
+The Old Style Siamese Club in the UK, and the Prestwick-Beresford Old-Style Siamese Breed Preservation Society (PREOSSIA) in the United States, work to promote and encourage the breeding of these beautiful and healthy cats.

 Show-style cats are slight, fine-boned, and long and thin all over, with long thin bodies, necks and tails and sharply triangular heads with large ears.
 They also have longer muzzles and a straighter nose than the two previous types of Siamese cats.

 Cats of this type are very elegant, but breeding towards this body shape led to some quite serious health problems in the past.